Apple silicon: M-series SoCs

-The M series is a family of system on a chip (SoC) used in Mac computers from November 2020 and later, iPad Pro tablets from April 2021 and later, iPad Air tablets from March 2022 and later, and Vision Pro.
+The M series is a family of system on a chip (SoC) used in Mac computers from November 2020 and later, iPad Pro tablets from April 2021 and later, iPad Air tablets from March 2022 and later, and Apple Vision Pro.
 The M designation was previously used for Apple motion coprocessors.

 Apple M1

 The M1, Apple's first system on a chip designed for use in Macs, is manufactured using TSMC's 5 nm process.
 Announced on November 10, 2020, it was first used in the MacBook Air, Mac mini and 13-inch MacBook Pro, and later used in the iMac, 5th-generation iPad Pro and 5th-generation iPad Air.
 It comes with 4 performance cores and 4 efficiency cores, for a total of 8 CPU cores.
 It comes with up to 8 GPU cores, with the entry level MacBook Air having only 7 GPU cores.
 The M1 has 16 billion transistors and operates at a clock frequency of up to 3.2 GHz.